Clindamycin 1% Gel

 Acnesol Gel (Clindamycin Phosphate)

-Acnesol gel 1% contains the active ingredient Clindamycin, an antibiotic agent useful for the treatment of the number of bacterial infections.
-It is used to treat acne vulgaris, which typically leads to suppression of cutaneous Propionibacterium acnes (a gram-positive human skin commensal that is involved in the pathogenesis of acne.
+Acnesol gel 1% contains Clindamycin 1%, an antibiotic agent useful for treating several bacterial infections.
+It treats acne vulgaris, typically suppressing cutaneous Propionibacterium acnes (a gram-positive human skin commensal involved in acne's pathogenesis).
 Clindamycin was first made in 1967 and is on the WHO list of essential medicines, the most important medicines required in a basic health system.
-Acnesol 1% gel may also be used for health conditions not mentioned in this medication guide.
+Acnesol 1% gel may also be used for other health conditions not mentioned on this page.

-Acnesol gel is indicated for the topical application in the treatment of acne vulgaris in patients 12 years and older.
-Acne vulgaris is characterized by areas of pimples, whiteheads, blackheads, and greasy skin, and may result in scarring.
+Acnesol gel is indicated for topical application in treating acne vulgaris in patients 12 years and older.
+Acne vulgaris is characterized by areas of pimples, whiteheads, blackheads, and greasy skin and may result in scarring.
 It occurs when the skin pores become clogged with dead skin cells and oil from the skin.

-Acnesol gel comprises of an active ingredient Clindamycin, a semisynthetic derivative of lincomycin reveals potent activity against gram-negative and gram-positive bacterial infections.
+Clindamycin, a semisynthetic derivative of lincomycin, reveals potent activity against gram-negative and gram-positive bacterial infections.
 The drug inhibits bacterial protein synthesis, thereby stopping bacterial growth.

 Some of the common side effects of Acnesol 1% gel may include:

 If these side effects persist longer, stop applying for the medicine and seek immediate medical help.
 Other side effects not mentioned above may occur in some patients.
 Inform your physician if you observe anything that is making you feel unwell.